 After watching news reports and seeing empty downtowns and orders to shelter in place, you may be tempted to take time off to evaluate your career and determine what direction it should be taking.
 Sometimes, a little introspection can be healthy, however, now is not the time.
 Here are some reasons why delaying your job search is a mistake.

 Time = Pressure

 Perhaps you are comfortable taking some time off now.
-Ask yourself what your situation will look like if you are not employed six months from now.
+Understandably, you want to be with your loved ones and socially distant from everyone else.
+Ask yourself, though, what your situation will look like if you are still unemployed six months from now.
 If the answer is not good, then begin looking right away.

-When you look for a job, it is likely to take a couple of months before you land something, or possibly even get an interview.
+When you look for a job, it could take a couple of months before you land something, or possibly even get an interview.
 You may ultimately decide that the first job offered is not the direction you want to take.
 You want to be in control of that decision.
 Wait too long and the market might make that decision for you.
 Starting right away gives you options and control.
-You can always turn a position down or look for something better, which is better than not having a position at all.
+You can always turn a position down or look for something else, which is better than not having a position at all.

 Use your Skills while they are Sharp!

 Let’s face it.
 Most of us have a work mode and a non-work mode.
-(At least I do.)
-Beginning the process while you are still sharp and still in work mode as your state of mind can make all of the difference.
+Beginning the process while you are still sharp and still in work mode as your state of mind can make a big difference.
 Pressure mounts as the job search goes along.
-You don’t want to let an opportunity slip away because you were rusty after a long lay off.
+You don’t want to let an opportunity slip away because you were rusty after a long layoff.

 First in Line or Back of the Pack?

 Losing your job can be traumatic.
-I understand the urge to take some time to recover and reevaluate.
-It’s tempting but risky.
+The urge to take some time to recover and reevaluate is understandable.
+It’s also tempting but risky.
 The pressure mounts on a long-term job search all while your skills decrease and your competition increases.
 In this way, choosing to take a short-term break may turn into a long-term problem.